 |---|---|---|

-These dates are subject to confirmation β the government response to the 2023 FHS consultation has not yet been published as of February 2026.
+These dates are now confirmed following the publication of the Approved Documents on 24 March 2026.
 See our Timeline & Status page for live updates.

 Compliance Methodology